-A simple maintenance routine can help to keep the skin on your feet supple and hydrated.
+A simple maintenance routine can help to keep the skin on your feet healthy:

-Daily care: Wash and dry your feet thoroughly and moisturise every day
+Daily care: Wash and dry your feet thoroughly and apply moisturiser every day

-Footwear: Ensure that your shoes fit properly (both in width and length) and are right for your activity
+Footwear: Ensure that your shoes fit properly (both in width and length) and are appropriate for your activity

 Movement and flexibility: Check that you can move your feet easily, without discomfort; some simple stretches may help

-Referral: Speak with your pharmacist or podiatrist if you have any concerns
+Referral: Speak with your GP, pharmacist, or podiatrist if you have any concerns about your foot health